prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 - Edit artboards

 ### CREATING, SELECTING AND EDITING SHAPES
- Let's learn how to draw and manipulate shapes in Illustrator with this [**drawing tools tutorial** (5 videos)](https://helpx.adobe.com/illustrator/how-to/drawing-tools-basics.html).
+ Let's learn to draw and manipulate shapes in Illustrator with this [**drawing tools tutorial** (5 videos)](https://helpx.adobe.com/illustrator/how-to/drawing-tools-basics.html).

 **Create with drawing tools**